 Liquidity risk arises through excess of financial obligations over available financial assets due at any point in time.
 The Company's objective in managing liquidity risk is to maintain sufficient readily available reserves in order to meet its liquidity requirements at any point in time.
-The Company seeks to achieve this by maintaining sufficient cash and cash equivalents (see discussion under heading 'Going Concern').
+The Company seeks to achieve this by maintaining sufficient cash and cash equivalents (see discussion on going concern in financial statements).